-The Zugspitze, which is the highest peak of Germany, is the most famous mountain of the Wetterstein Mountains.
+The Zugspitze, the highest peak of Germany, is undoubtly the most famous mountain of the Wettersteingebirge

-The Wetterstein Mountains are a compact mountain chain between Garmisch-Partenkirchen, Mittenwald, Seefeld in Tyrol and Ehrwald and extends in Bavaria in Germany as well as in the province of Tyrol.
-The mountain chain is bounded by the Ammergau Alps in the north, the Bavarian pre-Alps in the north east, the Karwendel mountain chain in the east and the Mieminger mountain chain in the south.
+The Wetterstein Mountains are a compact mountain chain between Garmisch-Partenkirchen, Mittenwald, Seefeld in Tirol and Ehrwald.
+They extend from Bavaria in Germany to Tyrol in Austria, and are bounded by the Ammergau Alps in the west and the north, the Bavarian pre-Alps in the north-east, the Karwendel Mountains in the east and the Mieming Range in the south.

-Like the neighbouring mountain chains also the Wetterstein Mountains date back millions of years and were formed out of sedimentations of the Tethys sea.
-These layers of seashells as well as corals folded up later on and formed the Wetterstein.
+Like the neighbouring mountain chains, also the Wetterstein Mountains date back millions of years and were formed out of sedimentations of the Tethys Sea.
+Those layers of seashells as well as corals folded up later on and formed the Wetterstein.
+Today, the mountain group is an eldorado for alpinists and climbers, who often have to face huge altitude differences on the stunning paths.

-Trails: The Wetterstein Mountains are an eldorado for alpinists and climbers, who often have to face huge altitude differences.
-Moreover the red path of the Via Alpina traverses the Wetterstein Mountains.
-It also offers fixed rope routes of various levels of difficulty, e.g. on the Riffelscharte, on the Zugspitze mountain, on the Schneefernerkopf and the popular Alpspitze.
-Popular starting points for hikes in the Wetterstein Mountains are Garmisch-Partenkirchen in Bavaria and Ehrwald in Tyrol.
+Trails: The Red Path of the Via Alpina traverses the Wetterstein Mountains in three stages.
+Furthermore, they feature several fixed-rope routes of various levels of difficulty, including the Zugspitze Via Ferrata, the Schneefernerkopf Route and the Alpspitz Ferrata.
+Popular starting points for hikes are the holiday villages Garmisch-Partenkirchen in Bavaria and Ehrwald in Tyrol.